menadt/menadt/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning football Analytics (in spanish fútbol).
+- 🌱 I’m currently learning football (soccer) Analytics.

 <!--
 **menadt/menadt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.